isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 server will issue a ``DHCP6_ALREADY_RUNNING`` log message and exit.
 It is possible, though unlikely, that the file is a remnant of a system crash and the process to which the PID belongs is unrelated to Kea.
-In such a case it would be necessary to manually delete the PID file.
+In such a case, it would be necessary to manually delete the PID file.

 The server can be stopped using the ``kill`` command.
 When running in a console, the server can also be shut down by pressing Ctrl-c.
 Kea detects